154pinkchairs/MetaSearch/README.md

 # Other Def Files
 The other files ending with `.def` are also meant to be modified.
-Simply copy them into a file with the `.def` suffix removed and make whatever changes desiredd.
+Simply copy them into a file with the `.def` suffix removed and make whatever changes desired.

 `opensearch.xml.def` contains a default [OpenSearch](https://developer.mozilla.org/en-US/docs/Web/OpenSearch) description.
 Modify this with the appropriate information to allow your instance of MetaSearch to be added as a search engine to your browser.